fluid-project/infusion-docs/src/documents/FrameworkConcepts.md

 Infusion Events are so close to the language that they are a suitable replacement/implementation for features found in other frameworks, such as the "delegates" found in Mac OS X's Cocoa environment, or in Microsoft's C#.
 Since event signatures are completely free (free as in "like a bird", not like either beer or speech), any function can potentially actually be an event listener.
 It is all a matter of perspective.

 A modern parallel to Infusion's events is node.js's [EventEmitter|https://nodejs.org/api/events.html].
-The API and intent is very similar.
+The API and intent are very similar.

 ## MVC